How to Design a Corporate Website

 This is where you’ll find information on the company’s history, brand values, and the people behind its success.

-It even has pages dedicated to investor info, brands, and location, among others.
+It even has pages dedicated to investor info, brands, and location.

 5 – Retal